harsh-kaushal/UGV-DTU_ROS_Stack/launch/readme.md

 # Note !!!

-- The laser comming form lanes are not used in gmapping and costmap but can be added, \
+- The laser coming from lanes are not used in gmapping and costmap but can be added, \
   and that is left as exercise for reader,

                          LOL !!
 Now you have to read & configure both of these packages..
 You lazy bitch.